jaehyeokoh/jaehyeokoh.github.io/projects/project1_LLM_controlled_robot.md

 {% include project-media.html
    type="image"
    src="experimental_setup.jpg"
-   caption="The experiments used the hardware shown in the image and the GPT API in Python as the LLM." size="large"
+   caption="The experiments used the hardware shown in the image and the GPT API in Python as the LLM. and used Ubuntu" size="large"
 %}